 - Typically individuals will receive a reminder e-mail and/or call about their due date.
 However, this may not always be the case and ultimately it is the responsibility of the individual to bring the bike back on time and in good condition.

 - Late bikes result in a $5 per day fee, until it has been returned.
 If late fees are not paid, University Recreation holds the rights to place a hold on a student account until fees are paid.

 - After a bike due date has passed and the bike has not been returned, University Recreation has the right to repossess the bike and charge fees associated.

-- If a bike is not returned 30 days after the assigned due date, University Recreation has the right to place a charge of $150.00 on the student’s account at that time until fees are paid.
+- If a bike is not returned 30 days after the assigned due date, University Recreation has the right to place a charge of up to $250 on the student’s account at that time until fees are paid.
 Once the bike is returned and/or fee paid, the hold will be removed from the account.